carobellum/DegenerationControlTemplate/README.md

 Contains template image derived from patients with cerebellar degeneration and healthy controls and associated files.

 ## Dataset information
-The data files available in this repository were derived from MRI scans of 40 patients diagnosed with pure cerebellar cortical degeneration and 40 age and sex-matched neurologically healthy individuals.
-All individuals participated a five-day motor training.
-On the days before and after training, participants underwent a structural MRI scan and a functional resting-state scan in addition to a motor assessment.
+The template available in this repository were derived from structural MRI scans of 40 patients diagnosed with pure cerebellar cortical degeneration and 40 age and sex-matched neurologically healthy individuals.

 Functional data is missing for (subject, timepoint):
 - sub-57, post